 At a glance

-It contains the standard nootropics you’d expect from a standard nootropic brand, but none of the big name once you’d want in a #1 or #2 best nootropic.
+It contains the standard nootropics you’d expect from a standard nootropic brand, but none of the big name ones you’d want in this nootropic.

 The key ingredients